Research Visa Sponsorship Jobs in Maine

 Which visa types are most common for research roles in Maine?

 The H-1B is the most common visa for research positions in Maine, particularly for roles requiring a specialized degree in biology, chemistry, computer science, or related fields.
 The O-1A is an option for researchers with a strong publication record or awards demonstrating extraordinary ability.
-Many postdoctoral researchers initially enter on J-1 exchange visitor visas through their host institution before transitioning to H-1B status.
+Many postdoctoral researchers initially enter on J-1 visa exchange visitor visas through their host institution before transitioning to H-1B status.

 Which cities in Maine have the most research sponsorship jobs?